 Inaugural Graduate Student Conference for Southeast Asia Research

 As far as possible, we will customize the Conference programming to maximize its utility for each participant.
 The 2-day conference will be conducted in the format of a workshopping retreat.
 Participants can expect sustained discussion of the papers and projects they present from an audience of fellow specialists in Southeast Asia.
 They will also attend workshops on publishing and on conducting research and fieldwork in Southeast Asia.
-We are also inviting a senior academic to give a keynote address on the state of Southeast Asian Studies in Canada and the U.S.
+Professor Eric Kuhonta (Political Science, McGill University) will be our keynote speaker.

 For more information about the conference, including directions and accommodation options, please visit our blog at https://ubcseagrad.wordpress.com/.
 You can also contact us at csear.grad[at]gmail.com.

 Special thanks to our sponsors for their generous support: IAR, CSEAR, Liu Institute for Global Issues, and St. John's College

 *The UBC Southeast Asia Graduate Student Network is a collective of UBC graduate students from different academic disciplines who are passionate about Southeast Asia.
 The network is based at the UBC Centre for Southeast Asia Research (CSEAR), and its activities including academic and social events are held in collaboration with the Institute of Asian Research (IAR).